Robert Atkins (actor): Biography

-Born in Dulwich, London, England, to Annie Evans and Robert Atkins sr. He had a brother named Lawrence.
+Robert Alexander Atkins Jr. was born in Dulwich, London, England, to Annie Evans and Robert Atkins Sr. He had a brother, Lawrence.
 Atkins was most famous for his association with the theatre.
 An early graduate of Beerbohm Tree's Academy of Dramatic Art, he joined the Old Vic company in 1915, and became Director of Productions for Lilian Baylis from 1921 to 1926.
-He also appeared many times on film and in television, though not with the success of his theatre career.
+He also appeared many times on film and in television, although not with the success of his theatre career.

 His first film was a 1913 production of Hamlet, as the First Player, with Johnston Forbes-Robertson in the title role.
 Atkins went on to appear in several other film and television roles over the next 50 years with the most famous production possibly being A Matter of Life and Death.
-He also produced and/or directed several adaptations of William Shakespeare plays during the '40s and '50s for British TV.
+He also produced and/or directed several adaptations of William Shakespeare plays during the 1940s and 1950s for British TV.
 He was director of the Shakespeare Memorial Theatre in Stratford, and along with Sydney Carroll, also founded Regent's Park Open Air Theatre.

+Personal life and death

 Robert Atkins was married twice: to Mary Sumner whom he divorced, and to Ethel Davey, a film editor.
 He died in London, England in 1972.